A pack of wolves we are

 May they find what they want – though recall compassion so often to do our pain justice.

-May they find what they want – my kind a mere memory, an indentation on the church steps.
+May they find what they want – my kind a mere memory, an echo on the church steps.

 Shall we ever see you